 What to look for in a text marketing platform?

-Text message marketing services are full-scale marketing solutions that help you engage with your audience, track results, and improve your customer service.
+Text message marketing services are full-scale marketing solutions that help you engage with your audience, track results, and improve customer service.
 All these services offer many options and features.
 We suggest you look for:

 Scheduling: Useful to schedule text messages in advance to go out at any date or time.

-Analytics, tracking and reports: You will need helpful reports on your campaigns, contacts, and keywords that you can use to improve future campaigns.
+Analytics, tracking, and reports: You will need helpful reports on your campaigns, contacts, and keywords that you can use to improve future campaigns.

 Customization: The best text message campaigns are personalized.
-Some solutions capture customer data, such as the person’s full name, and personal data.
+Some solutions capture customer data, such as the person’s full name and personal data.

 Drip campaigns: With this feature, you can set up actions triggered based on conditions you set.
 For example, a welcome text goes out when a customer subscribes.
-Then they can get a thank-you message when they make their first purchase, with other triggered texts to follow.
+Then they can get a thank-you message when they make their first purchase, with other triggered readers to follow.